Sort Assignment 11 is due next Monday, February 22.

 within the frame.

-both for drawing and as a container
+JPanel both for drawing and as a container

 for grouping buttons, check boxes, or other components together.
 We

-objects to a frame or to another
+will add JPanel objects to a frame or to another

 container.
 You can build a whole hierarchy of components by

-s, getting a lot of control over the
+assembling JPanels, getting a lot of control over the

 layout.
-When components are added to a JPanel
+When components are added to a JPanel they use a

 Flow Layout by default.
 We'll see later how to use a different layout

-manager for a JPanel
+manager for a JPanel.

-objects we saw earlier, we do not add
+As with the JApplet objects we saw earlier, we do not add

-.
+components directly to a JFrame.
 A frame has a number of

 panes, one of which is the content pane.
 Therefore when adding